 Human Resource Careers for the Federal Government in Tennessee

-The Y-12 National Security Complex was the fourth largest employer in Tennessee as of 2014.
-Human resource professionals may search for human resources job openings in the Y-12 National Security Complex.
+The Y-12 National Security Complex is a major federal employe in Tennessee.
+Human resource professionals may search for job openings through the convenient online portal.

 Along with this, human resources professionals may search USA Jobs to look for other human resources careers in the federal government.
 USA Jobs searches job opportunities in various federal departments, such as the Department of Health and Human Services and the Department of the Military.

-These jobs will be classified based on different educational levels from GS-04 to GS-12.
+These jobs are classified based on different educational levels from GS-04 to GS-12.
 For these varying job levels, applicants will need to meet the related educational requirements:

 - GS-04: associate’s degree